react-navigation/react-navigation.github.io/versioned_docs/version-8.x/static-vs-dynamic.md

 ## Navigation object

-Screens no longer receive the `navigation` object as a prop in the static API.
+Screens do not receive the `navigation` object as a prop in the static API.
 It's necessary to use the [`useNavigation`](use-navigation.md) hook instead:

 ```js title="Dynamic API"
 function HomeScreen({ navigation }) {